Inside-AI-Investments/Inside-AI-Investments/README.md

 # @Inside-AI-Investments
-Applying Deep Learning techniques to Investment Managment
+Applying Deep Learning techniques to Investment Management

 <!---
 Inside-AI-Investments/Inside-AI-Investments is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.